Skip to content

 When to go and how long for?

-The most popular months to visit are either side of the monsoon season in spring and autumn.
-March to May then October to early December are the busiest times on the Circuit being generally clear and dry.
-The springtime has middle temperatures, low chances of rain and great hiking conditions.
-The summer months are hotter but due to the monsoon, expect a lot of rain.
-There is lower visibility of the peaks due to the rain clouds and the paths will be muddy and slippery.
-Autumn is very similar to Spring conditions and was when I started my trek in early October.
-The post-monsoon season has very clear days which means blue skies and no haziness.
-The weather was perfect in October with no rain, clear skies to see all the mountain summits and pleasant temperatures.
+The most popular months to trek the Annapurna Circuit are either side of the monsoon season in spring and autumn.
+March to May, then October to early December, are the busiest times on the Circuit, being generally clear and dry.
+The springtime has moderate temperatures, low chances of rain and great hiking conditions.
+The summer months are hotter, but due to the monsoon, expect a lot of rain.
+There is lower visibility of the peaks due to the rain clouds, and the paths will be muddy and slippery.

-Thorong La Pass is very challenging with the temperatures in prime seasons already being very cold (-20°C).
-The Winter conditions are another level of freezing plummeting to -30°C. Depending on the itinerary, it usually takes between 2 and 3 weeks to trek the Annapurna Circuit.
+The Winter conditions are another level of freezing, plummeting to -30°C. Depending on the itinerary, it usually takes between 2 and 3 weeks to trek the Annapurna Circuit.
 I chose a 15-day tour package which had a drive from Muktinath (after the Pass) to Tatopani via Jomson to save a few days of trekking.
-Trekking at the end of the seasons will mean quieter trails and teahouses compared to the larger organised groups during peak months.
+Trekking at the end of the season will mean quieter trails and teahouses compared to the larger organised groups during peak months.

 Transport – Navigating Chaos

 The tricky part of going independent is getting the bus from the chaos of Kathmandu to Besisahar.
 The roads are slow with lots of traffic jams and no lanes.
-You will take a full day to escape Kathmandu and drive to the start of the trek (Besisahar) taking between 7-8hours.
-The transport is not expensive (£7) but it is odd having all the luggage on the roof and the driver doing delivery jobs as well.
-On the return from Muktinath, the treacherous and narrow roads through the mountain pass over deep river-filled gorges. as the bus tiptoes on the edge.
-Don’t be scared the drivers are very skilled and patient, just don’t look down!
+You will take a full day to escape Kathmandu and drive to the start of the trek (Besisahar), taking between 7-8hours.
+The transport is not expensive (£7), but it is odd having all the luggage on the roof and the driver doing delivery jobs as well.
+On the return from Muktinath, the treacherous and narrow roads through the mountain pass over deep river-filled gorges, as the bus tiptoes on the edge.
+Don’t be scared; the drivers are very skilled and patient- just don’t look down!

 Accommodation – Teahouse Trekking